Modular quantizations of Lie algebras of Cartan type $H$ via Drinfeld Twists

 The paper is organized as follows.
-In Section 1, we recall some definitions and basic facts related to the Cartan type $H$ Lie algebra and Drinfel'd twist.
-In Section 2, we construct the Drinfel'd twists for the generalized Cartan type $H$ Lie algebra, including \textit{vertical basic} twists and \textit{horizontal basic} twists.
-In Section 3, we quantize explicitly Lie bialgebra structures of the generalized Cartan type $H$ Lie algebra by the \textit{vertical basic } Drinfel'd twists, and using the similar methods as in type $S$, we obtain the quantizations of the restricted universal enveloping algebra of the Hamiltonian algebra $\mathbf{H}(2n;\underline{1})$.
-In Section 4, using the {\it horizontal} twists, we get some new quantizations of horizontal type of $\mathbf u(\mathbf{H}(2n;\underline{1}))$, which contain some quantizations of the Lie algebra $\mathfrak{sp}_{2n}$ derived from the Jordanian twists (cf. \cite{KLS}).
+In Section 1, we recall some definitions and basic facts related to the Lie algebras of Cartan type $H$ and Drinfel'd twists.
+In Section 2, we construct some Drinfel'd twists for the Lie algebras of generalized Cartan type $H$, including the vertical basic twists and the horizontal basic twists.
+In Section 3, we explicitly quantize Lie bialgebra structures of the Lie algebras of generalized Cartan type $H$ by the vertical basic Drinfel'd twists, and by using similar methods as in type $S$, we obtain the modular quantizations of the restricted universal enveloping algebra of the Hamiltonian algebra $\mathbf{H}(2n;\underline{1})$.
+In Section 4, we use horizontal basic twists to get some new modular quantizations of horizontal type of $\mathbf u(\mathbf{H}(2n;\underline{1}))$ which contain some modular quantizations of the Lie algebra $\mathfrak{sp}_{2n}$ derived from the Jordanian twists (cf.~\cite{KLS}).
+Finally, we present some open questions.